la2050/archive/_projects/2016/help-create-schoolyard-habitats-for-people-and-wildlife-in-la.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  Working in partnership with LAUSD and Mia Lehrer + Associates, the National Wildlife Federation's California team will provide seed funding, expertise and curriculum to 1 school in each of the 6 LAUSD districts to transform their current grounds into a urban wildlife habitat.
+This space will support a healthy ecosystem for the community by increasing habitat for native animals like butterflies, bees, birds and also provide a living laboratory that enhances STEM learning for students in the city
 project_impact: >-
   ["Waterways","Exposure to air toxins","Self-sufficiency","Local
   water","Resilient communities","Prevalence of adverse childhood